Pleasant-Knight/cool_interviews/src/Planning_Good_Robotics_Software.md

 **Core Ideas**

-* Complexity = what makes code hard to understand or modify.
+* Complexity = Anything related to the structure of a software system that makes it hard to understand and modify the system.
+* Complexity is experienced in what a developer feels when trying to understand, debug, or extend a codebase.
 * Symptoms: change amplification, cognitive load, unknown unknowns.
+* In simple systems, changes are obvious.
+* In complex systems, every change is risky and unpredictable.
 * Root causes: dependencies and obscurity.
+* Complexity Is Incremental, once it has accumulated, removing it is very hard.

 **Key Takeaway**

 > Complexity accumulates quietly; the only cure is to simplify relentlessly.
+> Complexity is the silent killer of progress.
+> Every design choice either fights complexity or feeds it.
+> Great software design is the art of making change easy

 **🤖 Robotics Lesson**
+Robotics complexity often manifests in inter-module dependencies between sensors, planners, & actuators.
-Reduce hidden dependencies between sensors and controllers:
+Reduce hidden dependencies between sensors and controllers.
+Suppose each robot subsystem (e.g., camera, motor, navigation) directly depends on others’ internal parameters.
+Changing the camera resolution might break path planning because image scaling logic is buried in multiple modules → change amplification.
+The solution is encapsulation and clarity:
 * Standardize units and coordinate frames across modules.
 * Document assumptions between hardware and algorithms.
 * Avoid coupling calibration data with control logic.